-For more information about connecting RealView Debugger to targets, see the RealView Debugger documentation suite (see ARM publications on page xix).
+For more information about connecting RealView Debugger to targets, see the RealView Debugger User Guide.

-See the chapter that describes configuring custom connections in the RealView Debugger Target Configuration Guide.
+See the RealView Debugger Target Configuration Guide for details on how to configure custom connections.

 4.4 Using the Debug tab of the RealView Debugger Register pane